funnelferry/theatre-api/README.md

 - Method: POST
 - Description: Books a seat for a specific showtime.

-Please replace `:id`, `:theaterId`, `:date`, and `:showtimeId` with appropriate values in the above endpoints.
+Please replace `:id`, `:theatreId`, `:date`, and `:showtimeId` with appropriate values in the above endpoints.
 The date should be provided in the format 'YYYY-MM-DD'.